How long can a colonial ship stay at sea?

 Hardtack

-Also known as ships biscuit, this the most common food eaten on ships by far due to its very long life span.
+Also known as ships biscuit, this is the most common food eaten on ships by far due to its very long life span.
 Hardtack is nothing more than bread that’s been baked without yeast and cooked more than once, or just for a very long time to remove every single drop of moisture.
-If its kept away from the air it can last for years and provides a guaranteed food for the entire journey.
+If it’s kept away from the air it can last for years and provides guaranteed food for the entire journey.
 The only problem was when it came to eating it, with stories of people having to soak it in milk or water before it was edible.
 One popular use was to smash it into crumbs and mix it into a liquid dish to use as a thickener and add some calories.

 Salt pork